chrisokura/chrisokura.github.io/index.md

 ### XGBoost for Classification

-Extreme Gradient Boosting (XGBoost) is one of the most powerful machine learning algorithms.
-In this project I build an XGBoost model in scikit-learn to classify a penguin's species given its quantifiable characteristics.
+Extreme Gradient Boosting (XGBoost) is one of the most powerful machine learning algorithms for both regression and classification.
+In this project, I build an XGBoost model in scikit-learn to classify a penguin's species given its quantifiable characteristics.
 Dataset can be found [here.](https://colab.research.google.com/drive/1OkmLUBJBocbNV9gbZxzYgYgvYsj324zU)

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#) [![](https://img.shields.io/badge/Jupyter-white?logo=Jupyter)](#) [![](https://img.shields.io/badge/PyTorch-white?logo=pytorch)](#)